Engeloid/Engeloid/README.md

 - 👋 Hi, I’m @Engeloid
 - 👀 I’m interested in games, crypto/block chain, computer vision and graphics
-- 🌱 I’m currently learning for a Master's degree in Computer Science
+- 🌱 I’m currently learning how to employ LLMs to create agents for
-- 💞️ I’m looking to collaborate on block chain technology
+- 💞️ I’m looking to collaborate on ML tasks or blockchain technology
 - 📫 How to reach me ...

 <!---